NinadBhat/NinadBhat.github.io/content/authors/admin/_index.md

 ---

-# About Me
+# About

-I am a software developer and machine learning engineer with three years of Python development experience.
-I am currently pursuing a PhD in Applied Machine Learning for Materials Design at the Australian National University.
-During my PhD, I worked at the [Software Innovation Institute](https://sii.anu.edu.au/) and [Instaclustr by NetApp](https://www.instaclustr.com/).
-I also did two research internships at the [Materials Data Science and Informatics (IAS-9)](https://www.fz-juelich.de/en/ias/ias-9) in Germany, supported by HIDA, and [Nanocube](https://www.nanocube.com.au/) in Australia, supported by APR Intern.
+I am a software developer and machine learning engineer, currently pursuing a PhD in Applied Machine Learning for Materials Design at the Australian National University.
+During my PhD, I worked as a software engineer at the [Software Innovation Institute](https://sii.anu.edu.au/) and [Instaclustr by NetApp](https://www.instaclustr.com/).
+I also did two research internships at the [Materials Data Science and Informatics (IAS-9)](https://www.fz-juelich.de/en/ias/ias-9) in Germany, and [Nanocube](https://www.nanocube.com.au/) in Australia.
+I also participated in Google Summer of Code 2021 with [AiiDA](https://www.aiida.net/) to develop [AiiDA-RESTAPI](https://github.com/aiidateam/aiida-restapi).
 Before this, I completed my Bachelor's and Master's degrees at the Indian Institute of Technology, Bombay.